San Antonio man, 36, drowns while tubing on Comal River

 More News Headlines

-Emergency crews were called around 6:30 p.m. to the Comal Rover shortly after Flores became partially separated from a group as they floated along the river.
+Emergency crews were called around 6:30 p.m. to the Comal River shortly after Flores became partially separated from a group as they floated along the river.

 RELATED: Vacationing Dad Gives His Life To Save Kids From Drowning at Florida Beach